Comparative Programming Languages

 More details on course web site.

-The quizzes are structured as regular tests: individual work, but open book.
+The quizzes are regular tests: individual work, closed book.

 We're going to be looking at programming differently that you're (probably) used to, so we'll have to rethink our basic definitions too.